 - Productivity and information overload

 I focus on email as a primary source of distraction and information overload in our workplaces.
-I also provide several strategies for overcoming the burden and distraction of too many emails in our inbox — especially useful for the busy information worker.
+I also provide several measurement productivity strategies for overcoming the burden and distraction of too many emails in our inbox — especially useful for the busy information worker.

 - Macros: the hi-tech Word tool